National Family Caregivers Month: Patient Concierge Support Improves Clinical Trial Experiences

 Sales and Marketing

 In the United States, the month of November is National Family Caregivers Month (NFCM).
 For more than 20 years, this celebration honors the more than 40M individuals across the country who provide care for aging or ill parents, spouses, children, or other family members or friends.
-While the specific needs of the patients may vary, the range of emotions associated with providing care for a loved one is often the same.
+While the specific needs of these patients may vary, the range of emotions associated with providing care for a loved one is often the same.

 The Caregiver Experience